Adldap2/Adldap2/docs/upgrading.md

 # Upgrade Guide

+## Upgrading to v7 from v6

+Upgrading to `v7` from `v6` is quite painless, but due to the removal of an interface and class, a major release tag is required to follow semver.

 ## Upgrading to v6 from v5.2

 Due to the `v6` being a new major release, large changes have occurred.
 You will need to modify your code accordingly.